 Linen has been used as cloth for at least 10,000 years.
 The word linen comes from the Latin for the flax plant, linum.
 (The word ‘line’ derives from the use of a linen thread to determine a straight line.)
 There are records of an active linen industry in Egypt 4,000 years ago.

 The successful cultivation of flax (the fiber from which linen is made) is extremely weather and climate dependent.
 Quality of soil, rotation of crops and harvest methods all effect the quality of the final product.
 After harvesting the flax plants have to undergo a series of time-consuming processes to produce linen thread - rippling, retting, scutching and hackling.
-Watch this beautiful video to learn about the steps required to turn flax into linen.

 Today the best flax is grown in western Europe, and high quality linen is still the provenance of niche producers in European Union countries.
 South Street Linen sources its material from mills in Lithuania and Ireland.